Maahi10001/install-config-emulator-suite./import-export.md

 # Start up Emulators
 #### The Emulators can be start based on the user preferences:-
-**NOTE**:- To Run the webpage First you need to start Emulators to load the Database You  start the emulators in different mode.
+**NOTE**:- To Run the webpage First you need to start Emulators to load the Database You can start the emulators in different mode.
 ### **Initial Start**
 - To Start all the emulators at a time we can use the command `firebase emulators:start`